 GMD3 is governed by a 15-member Board of Directors that is elected by a general constituency of the qualified voters present at an annual meeting.
 Each county is represented on the board by at least one director who resides in that county.
 Any type of “water user”, as defined in K.S.A.
 82a-1021(k), may be elected to serve as one of the 12 county positions.
 In addition to the 12 individual county positions, there are also 3 “at-large” board positions that are designated to represent only a single type of water usage.
 These “at-large” water use types include Municipal, Surface water, and Industrial water use.
 GMD3 is financed by an annual land assessment and groundwater user fee that is levied against local landowners and water users.
 This is accomplished through an annual budgeting process that includes a review of the GMD3 financial status and draft proposed budget for the ensuing year at the annual meeting and at a public hearing of the proposed budget to finance the Management Program activities and level of assessments to finance the budget (usually in July).

 The GMD3 office is located in Garden City, Kansas.
 The Board conducts its regular monthly business meetings on the second Wednesday of each month (unless changed for cause) and provides an Annual Meeting for the election of Board Members on the second Wednesday during the month of March.
 Public hearings are regularly conducted by the board or conducted by others where GMD3 is a participant to allow input on the budget, management programs, and other pertinent activities and represent that public interest in water for the district.
-A detailed set of bylaws has been adopted by the board and are regularly reviewed and updated.
+A detailed set of bylaws has been adopted by the board and are regularly reviewed and considered for reform.
 Each year members of the Board are appointed to serve on at least one sub-committee.
 Each committee addresses issues on an as-needed or ad hoc basis as directed by the Board.
 The committees are as follows: Executive, Policy and Legal, Finance, Research and Development, Renewable Supplies, and the Annual Meeting committee.
 In addition, other ad hoc or grant driven advisory committees may be formed and operated as needed to administer grants or develop local water conservation and economic strategies.
 One example is the Arkansas River Litigation Funds Advisory Committee, which advises the GMD3 board on expenditures from a Western Water Conservation Projects Fund grant from the legislature and the Kansas Water Office, with annual reports to the legislature.

 CHARACTERISTICS OF THE DISTRICT